 The light cones are used to generate the input to the SkyMaker code that we use to create our synthetic ``pre-observation'' images.
 Galaxies in the MRObs consist of disks and bulges with properties that follow from the model in a consistent manner.
 Skymaker requires as input a list of objects with a particular set of properties: position in the image plane, total magnitude of the object, bulge-to-total (B/T) flux ratio, bulge shape, bulge equivalent radius, bulge position angle, disk shape, disk scale length, and disk position angle.
 This input is a very good match to the parameters generated by our semi-analytic models, our light cones, and the survey description.
 The inclinations and position angles are determined by each object's intrinsic angular momentum vector and the angles of intersection of the lightcone with the simulation volume.
 The (apparent) disk scale length and the bulge radius follow from the intrinsic sizes predicted by the semi-analytic model and the angular diameter distance at the redshift of each source in the lightcone.
 The total (apparent) magnitudes for each object are based on the fluxes given by the lightcone, corrected for absorption by the inter-galactic medium (IGM), and, optionally, Galactic foreground extinction.
 The B/T is calculated from the ratio of the fluxes of the bulge and total in each band.
 Last, the position of each object is determined by its RA and DEC provided by the lightcone and the pixel scale of the image.

 The object input list is generated by querying the database for the light cones that have the structural properties of the galaxies (projected sizes, inclinations and position angles) added.
 Each object list is registered in our survey data pages as a CSV table (extension .csv), together with the SQL query used to generate it (extension .sql).
 This query generally includes a choice of inter-galactic absorption model used to improve the realism of our catalogues at high redshift and/or short wavelengths.
-The IGM corrections are applied ``on-the-fly'' by interpolating over tabulated IGM-redshift data that has also been uploaded to the database (see the FAQ for the location of the IGM tables).
+The IGM corrections are applied ``on-the-fly'' by interpolating over tabulated IGM-redshift data that has also been uploaded to the database (see the

 Because we also provide the object lists (and the queries to make them from the MRObs lightcones), we invite users to use them as the basis for their own synthetic image simulations.